zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation03.md

 REFERRAL-SIZE-TOO-LARGE-1     | REFERRAL_SIZE_TOO_LARGE                  | 2)
 REFERRAL-SIZE-TOO-LARGE-2     | REFERRAL_SIZE_TOO_LARGE                  | 2)

+* (1) All tags except for those specified as "Forbidden message tags" (no instances for these test scenarios)
 * (2) All tags except for those specified as "Mandatory message tags"

 ## Zone setup for test scenarios